 Governments should discontinue reporting a special revenue fund, and instead report the fund’s remaining resources in the general fund, if the government no longer expects that a substantial portion of the inflows will derive from restricted or committed revenue sources.

 The Statement requires all revenue to be recognized in the special revenue fund.
 If the resources are initially received in another fund, such as the general fund, and subsequently remitted to a special revenue fund, they should not be recognized as revenue in the fund initially receiving them.
 They should be recognized as revenue in the special revenue fund from which they will be expended.
-So, the local governments can either receive resources directly into the special revenue fund, or account for the resources as agency deposits in the receiving fund and, after remitting them, recognize them as revenue to the special revenue fund.

 Special revenue funds should not be used to account for resources held in trust for individuals, private organizations, or other governments.